On a class of formal power series and their summability: Introduction

+We will also comment on the possibility of describing the Stokes' phenomenon in some of these situations, whenever the structure of the singularities of the Borel transform of the formal solutions is simple.
+So, the difference between neighboring solutions at both sides of a singular direction may be explicitly computed.

-Section~\ref{sectPrelim} is mainly devoted to give a brief summary of the main definitions and results concerning classical Gevrey asymptotic expansions of functions defined in sectors of the complex plane, including the related concept and technique of $k-$summability in a direction of formal power series of some Gevrey order.
-Moreover, we recall some results relating Hankel matrices and power series which locally represent rational functions.
-As our first result, in Section~\ref{sectSufficConditSummab} we give a sufficient condition for the $1-$summability of a formal power series.
-In Section~\ref{sectCharacSummabODE}, we describe a set of polynomial differential equations which admit one of the previous formal power series as solutions, and state the main result of the present work (Theorem~\ref{teo307}).
+The layout of this work is as follows.
+Section~\ref{sectPrelim} is mainly devoted to give a brief summary of the main definitions and results concerning general asymptotic expansions of functions defined in sectors of the Riemann surface of the logarithm, and the related concept and technique of summability in a direction, all with respect to a sequence of positive real numbers admitting a nonzero proximate order (see~\cite{lastramaleksanz15}).
+This generalizes the classical Gevrey asymptotic theory and the corresponding $k$-summability of formal power series, developed by J.-P. Ramis~\cite{ramis1,ramis2}.
+In Section~\ref{sectCharacSummabODE}, we describe a family of formal power series appearing as formal solutions of certain moment differential equations, introduced by W. Balser and M. Yoshino~\cite{balseryoshino}, see Theorem~\ref{teoEqM}.
+As a natural application of these kind of problems, we may mention the case when the sequence of moments gives rise to the so-called fractional Caputo's derivatives, and so one enters the framework of fractional differential equations.
 Next, in Theorem~\ref{teo305ordens} we extend our considerations to a particular type of formal power series of some Gevrey order $s\in\N$, thanks to the crucial fact, due to W. Balser, that the termwise product of sequences of moments of some Gevrey order is again a sequence of moments.

-In Sections~\ref{sectStrongRegul} and~\ref{sectqGevrey} we indicate the main facts that allow us to consider new situations in this same respect.
-The first one of them is devoted to the study of some solutions for so-called moment differential equations, in whose definition enters the sequence of moments of a kernel function associated with a strongly regular sequence, a generalization of Gevrey sequences which allows for an asymptotic theory where one can put forward a satisfactory concept of summability (see the recent work by the second author~\cite{javinuevo} and by the first two authors and S. Malek~\cite{lastramaleksanz14}), similar to the one developed by J.P.
-Ramis.
-The second one of these new insights corresponds to some formal power series solutions of a class of $q-$difference equations.
-Here, the $q-$Gevrey asymptotics and $q-$summability theory, mainly studied by J. P. Ramis and Ch.
-Zhang (see~\cite{zhang}), play a prominent role.
-Unlike in the previous approaches, there is no unique sum naturally associated with a formal $q-$Gevrey series in a direction, what leads to the specification of a natural sum through a prescribed variation.
+In Section~\ref{sectqGevrey} we indicate the main facts that allow us to provide new insights regarding some formal power series solutions of a class of $q$-difference equations.
+Here, the $q$-Gevrey asymptotics and $q$-summability theory, mainly studied by J. P. Ramis and C. Zhang (see~\cite{zhang}), play a prominent role.
+Unlike in the previous approaches, there is no unique sum naturally associated with a formal $q$-Gevrey series in a direction, what leads to the specification of a natural sum through a prescribed variation.